 Acoustic guitars especially the dreadnought shape are wider, the strings setup on both are slightly different, the acoustic guitar has bridge pins that will hold the metal strings in place, whereas the classical guitar does not have bridge pins, instead it has a hole where the bottom of the string is tied into a simple knot as shown below.

-The Bottom Line: Both guitar styles are beautiful, and are capable of playing amazing music.
+The bottom line is that both guitar styles are beautiful, and are capable of playing amazing music.
 One is not better than the other, but one may be suited more to a particular style.
 Only you can make the right decision for you, so before you go ahead and buy one I really recommend that you do a little more research and listen to the differences.

 You could listen online as there is a ton of content on the internet, although I would suggest that you go to a guitar shop, not necessarily to buy as most items are cheaper online but it would be a fantastic way for you to get a feel for both instruments and to figure out what one is best suited to your needs.